amartincolby/Rust-Quick-Guide/README.md

 the memory is cleared.
 One of the most common memory errors is when the program does something that exceeds the stack that was allocated, resulting in the famous _stack overflow_, from which the website gets its name.
-Entities on the stack are added to the "top" and removed from top in a "first-in-last-out", aka FILO or LIFO, pattern.
-Imagine plates stacked.
-You always take the top plate.
+Entities on the stack are added to the "top" and removed from top in a "last-in-first-out", aka LIFO, pattern.
+Imagine plates stacked; you always take the top plate.

 The heap is precisely that: a big pile of memory space.
 The primary differentiator between stack and heap entities is that anything on the stack